 Every September some 40,000 volunteers across England organise 5,000 events as part of Heritage Open Days to celebrate our fantastic history, architecture and culture.
 It's your chance to see hidden places and try out new experiences in Buxton – all of which are free to explore!

 There is a wealth of independent and high street shopping opportunities as well as an ever expanding choice of cafes, bars and restaurants.

 The Green Man Gallery is housed in a fascinating Victorian building in the centre of town and is home to extensive and ever-changing exhibitions of original contemporary art and craft from across Derbyshire.
-The Gallery in the Gardens is a showcase for locally made, high quality art and craft.
-The Gallery is situated within the beautiful 23 acre Pavilion Gardens complex, in the main building adjacent to the Tourist Information desk.
+The Gallery in the Gardens is a showcase for locally made, high quality art and craft in the Pavilion Gardens complex.

 Added to all this there is the stunning ornamental Pavilion Gardens, Poole’s Cavern show caves and the high thrills of Go Ape’s aerial rope walks.
 Buxton is also home to an Adventure Festival which includes a regular programme of events throughout the year.
 Buxton is the Gateway to the Peak District, and it’s a great base for all the huge range of outdoor activities that the National Park has to offer, but there’s so much going on in the town itself that you might find yourself hard pressed to leave!